 Get the green light to proceed?
 First you need to make sure you have the necessary representation to navigate the sometimes confusing landscape of home buying.

 Understanding Agency Relationships in Real Estate: Don’t Go it Alone!

 According to SC Law, the “Customer” relationship is the most basic form of agency that exists in the real estate industry.
 The SC Agency Brochure clearly states that “unless or until you enter into a written agreement with the Company for agency representation, you are considered a ‘Customer’ of the Company, and the Company will not act as your agent.”
 Furthermore, “as a Customer, you should not expect the Company or its licenses to promote your best interest or to keep your bargaining information confidential.”
 It may not sound very comforting, but it’s the law.

-An example of this customer relationship is the buyer who calls random agents to let him into homes without establishing an agency relationship or even the buyer who “feels” like they have an agent working for them but they have yet to sign the buyer agency agreement required by law in South Carolina.
+An example of this customer relationship is the buyer who calls random agents for tours of homes without establishing an agency relationship or even the buyer who “feels” like they have an agent working for them, but they have yet to sign the buyer agency agreement required by law in South Carolina.

 The Buyer as Client or Buyer Agency

 Entering into a Buyer Agency Relationship with a trusted Realtor expands the services provided by the Realtor and can benefit you greatly.
 Not only will your Realtor keep you informed of the latest listings, but she will also be a source of knowledge as you navigate the process of home buying.
 A Buyer Agent can have frank discussions on the price and the value of a home you are considering.
 Unsure of what to offer for a home?
 Your Buyer Agent should provide you with comparables for closed sales occurring over the past 12 months in the area of the home you are considering and be familiar with the condition of those homes.